dingherself/130/handouts/_posts/2024-08-27-christina-are-we-having-sex-now-or-what.md

 Discussion questions:

 1. How has the answer to “what is sex?” become so not obvious to our author?
 Which potential answers has she tried, and why do they not work?
 2. Think about the bigger picture as well: What’s the point of deciding whether something counts as sex?
-(Is there such a point?)
+(Is there such a point?
+Is it innocent?)
 Who has made that decision for us?
 (Is it the right decision?
 Should they get to decide in the first place?)

 Some takeaways to continue to reflect on: